 About Brian Livelsberger

-After completing my clinical degree, my first job was as a Crisis Counselor.
-In that role I carried a caseload of regular appointments while also responding to crisis events at the request of local police.
-After that I provided individual, family, and couple therapy at an outpatient public mental health clinic for two years before joining a Military Treatment Facility and specializing in working with couples.
-The Marriage and Family program there was eventually discontinued and I left after nine years, having developed a deep appreciation for the unique culture that military service members are embedded in.
-Working with couples remains my passion, and I continue to have a special place in my heart for military couples.
+In Brian’s past experience as a crisis counselor, he balanced a caseload of regular appointments with crisis response work requested by the local police.
+He subsequently provided individual, family, and couples therapy at an outpatient public mental health clinic for two years before joining a Military Treatment Facility, where he worked with couples for nine years and cultivated a deep appreciation for the unique culture that shapes military service members.
+Brian remains passionate about couples therapy with a special place in his heart for military couples.

-In truth, there are far more experiences that have formed me – both personal and professional – than I could ever put into words here.
-If there are any questions you would like to ask as you consider whether I may be a good fit for you / your relationship, please do not hesitate to reach out!
+In truth, there are far more experiences that have formed me—both personal and professional—than I could ever put into words here.
+If there are any questions you would like to ask as you consider whether I may be a good fit for you or your relationship, please do not hesitate to reach out!”